openstax/response-validator/README.md

 ```
 Note that this step will download several NLTK corpora, silently, and add them to the deployed tree.

-Additional functionality for running algorith tests, etc. can be enabled by installing additional libraries:
+Additional functionality for running algorithm tests, etc. can be enabled by installing additional libraries:

 ```bash
 pip install -r requirements.txt